 Now that we are in a remote world, more of us are having to rely more heavily on chat-based communication, especially now that we are finding out how draining it is to be on Zoom calls all day.

 My thoughts on this topic stemmed from the fact that my work team moved from SMS messages, to Discord, and now finally to Slack during COVID.
 I have never liked Slack before simply because it kept bombarding me with notifications and I found it too distracting.
-I was hesitant about bringing our team to Slack in the beginning because of this, until I found a Slack workspace that was very good about threading all their messages (spoiler: It's The Archive).
-To clarify, threading means that all subsequent replies and conversations should be tucked away in the thread of the original post, rather than replying in-line in the main channel.
-It was an eye-opener for me to see Slack used so effectively, and this became a major impetus for the Discord to Slack migration (along with file security).
+I was hesitant about bringing our team to Slack for this reason, until I found a Slack workspace that was very good about threading all their messages (spoiler: It's beautiful people at The Archive).
+To clarify, threading means that all subsequent replies and conversations should be tucked away in the thread of the original post, rather than replying in the main channel.
+It was an eye-opener for me to see Slack used so effectively, and this became a major impetus for us to move from Discord to Slack.

 I'm now convinced that threading should be used everywhere, that other chat platforms should implement it in a similar way Slack does, AND that people should learn WHY it's important to thread.
 The basis for my argument is founded on principles of cognitive load, distraction, and my empirical observations of chat-based communication habits.

 Premise 1: Not everything you write is important

 Sometimes we reply to posts in ways that are not important, like:

 - "Totally agree but watch out for these"